spoullados/SquallyHSGArtTours/README.md

 ## Access keys to OpenAI and Azure Cognitive services

 By following the instructions in the manual mentioned previously, you can obtain access keys to OpenAI and Azure Speech Services.

+You should then create a .env file in your project directory via:

+`touch .env`

+and input the following within the folder:

+OPENAI_KEY = "ENTER YOUR OPENAI KEY HERE" <br />
+AZURE_KEY = "ENTER YOUR AZURE KEY HERE"

-Input these into the appropriate variables in the .env file, and then run the GettingStartedChat.py script using:
+where you need to replace the text with the access codes you created.
+You will then be able to run the GettingStartedChat.py script using:

 `python GettingStartedChat.py`

+Note: you may need to use "python3" instead of "python"

 Enjoy your chat with Squally and best of luck developing your solution for the course!